 The famous Pura Ulun Danu Bartan (Temple by the lake) is located at 28kms to the south of Lovina.

-Singaraja is an old port city and the second largest city in the island.
-Singaraja is located in the northern coast of Bali and has numerous well preserved colonial buildings, as this was the former colonial capital during the Dutch Colonialism.
+Singaraja is an old port city and the second largest city on the island.
+Singaraja is located on the northern coast of Bali and has numerous well preserved colonial buildings, as this was the former colonial capital during the Dutch Colonialism.

-Located in the north west of Bali, Pemuteran is at about 120Kms away from Denpasar.
-Being much away from the bustling part of Bali, Pemuteran is known for its tranquility.
+Located in the north-west of Bali, Pemuteran is at about 120Kms away from Denpasar.
+Being much away from the bustling part of Bali, Pemuteran is known for its tranquillity.
 Balinese people often refer this place as “Nyegara Gunung” which means the energy of connection between the sea and the mountain; as this serene place has a black sand sea on one side and a beautiful mountain on the other side.
-Pemuteran is widely known for snorkeling and diving activities in the area of Menjangan islands, with hectares of colorful coral reefs.
+Pemuteran is widely known for snorkelling and diving activities in the area of Menjangan islands, with hectares of colourful coral reefs.

 Bali Barat nature reserve is at a close proximity of Pemuteran

 Seririt is a small town along the northern coast of Bali.
-Seririt is known for the Buddhist monastery Brahma Arama Vihara, which is the most important Buddhist Monastery in Bali.
-People can participate meditation session that focuses on breathing and mental peacefulness, known as Vipasana.
-The monastery is not a tourist site, although respectful visitors are welcomed here.
+Seririt is known for the Buddhist monastery Brahma Arama Vihara, the most prominent monastery in the country.
+People can participate meditation session that focuses on mental peacefulness, known as Vipassana.

-Candidasa is a laid back coastal town to in the eastern part of the island.
-Candidasa is one of the popular places in the island for scuba diving.
+Candidasa is a laid-back coastal town to in the eastern part of the island.
+Candidasa is one of the popular places on the island for scuba diving.